Pet Care Home

-Great Pyrenees are protective of, and devoted to, their families.
-They tend to be very gentle and affectionate toward their families.
-They are easygoing until provoked.
-With early socialization and a confident but firm hand in training, they will get along with children and cats, but may not be tolerant of other types of pets.
+Great Pyrenees dogs tend to be very gentle and affectionate toward their families.
+This large dog breed is easy going until provoked, so needs early socialization and a confident but firm hand in training.
+They will get along with children and cats, but may not be tolerant of other types of pets.
 When choosing a Great Pyrenees, look for signs or family history of hip dysplasia.

 Common Name(s)